Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **How is the housing company?**
     Search for reviews of your landlord or housing company (*[[Hausverwaltung]]*).
 It could be a really bad landlord or a [housing scam](/guides/housing-scams).
 - [ ] **Neubau or Altbau?**
     New buildings (*Neubau*) are usually quieter and better insulated.
 They have concrete walls and floors.
-Old buildings (*Altbau*) have more charm with their high ceilings and hardwood floors.
+Old buildings (*Altbau*) have more charm with their high ceilings and hardwood floors, but they're usually louder and more expensive to heat.
 - [ ] **Which floor?**
     - **Top floor apartments** are quieter; you hear traffic less, and there are no neighbours above you.
 They get more sunlight, but they are hotter in the summer, especially old apartments with bad insulation.[^12] Ask if they improved the insulation in the recent years.
 Attic apartments (*Dachgeschosswohnung*) feel smaller because of [angled walls and wooden beams](/images/dachgeschosswohnung-berlin.jpg).
     - **Upper floor apartments** get more sunlight.
 There is less traffic noise.
 Check if there is an elevator.